rossberg/camp/README.txt

 Camp consists of a window with 3 main areas (I call them *panes* below):

-* Control: this is where you control playback, volume, etc.
+* Control: this is where you control playback, volume, etc.,
-* Playlist: this is where you queue up tracks
+* Playlist: this is where you queue up tracks,
-* Library: this is where you manage your music library
+* Library: this is where you manage your music library.

 Playlist and Library are folded away on first start, but you can reveal them by activating the respective toggles on the right side of the Control pane.
 That